ronsala/restauranter/notes/dev-log.md

 Think that's what I got last time I tried to remove it.
 I note that that file was empty.
 I just needed one to avoid the error.
 Added it back and everything appears to be working.

+## Thu Jun 10 17:16:15 EDT 2021

+Mulling how to handle Proprietors and Patron.
+Currently have them as separate models.

+Possibilities:

+Backend:

+* Proprietor model.
+Restaurant model with :proprietor_id.
+Patron model.
+Order model with :patron_id and :restaurant_id.

+S: Current state.
+B:
+A: Con: User has to create 2 accounts.
+R:

+* User model with :proprietor and :patron bool attributes.

+S:
+B:
+A:
+R:

+Pro: User only has to create 1 account.

+* User model that may has one Proprietor and/or one Patron (account).

+S:
+B:
+A:
+R:

+* User model that has many restaurants.

+S:
+B:
+A: Pro: User only has to create 1 account.
+Simple.
+R: Recommend.

+Frontend:

+* restaurant entities with :user_id attribute.